30 Weeks Pregnant

 Frequently Asked Questions

 Q: I’m exhausted.
-Is third trimester worse for energy?
-A: Often yes.
-Body working harder, sleep disrupted, weight gain, hormonal changes.
-Rest when you can.
-Light exercise helps paradoxically [2].
+Is the third trimester worse for energy?
+A: It often is.
+Your body is working harder, your sleep is disrupted, you are carrying more weight, and hormones continue to shift.
+Rest when you can, and know that light exercise can paradoxically help boost your energy [2].

 For Dads